ioos/bio_mobilization_workshop/_episodes/03-data-cleaning.md

 teaching: 0
 exercises: 120
 questions:
-- "How do I clean my data?"
+- "How to convert dates to ISO?"
+- "How to match scientific names to WoRMS?"
+- "How to convert latitudes and longitudes to decimal degrees?"
 objectives:
-- "Getting your dates in order."
+- "Aligning dates to the ISO 8601 standard."
 - "Matching scientific names to WoRMS."
-- "Getting latitude and longitude to decimal degrees."
+- "Converting latitude and longitude variations to decimal degrees North and East."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "When doing conversions it's best to break out your data into it's component pieces."
+- "Dates are messy to deal with.
+Some packages have easy solutions, otherwise use regular expressions to align date strings to ISO 8601."
+- "WoRMS LSIDs are a requirement for OBIS."
+- "Latitude and longitudes are like dates, they can be messy to deal with.
+Take a similar approach."
 ---

 Now that you know what the mapping is between your raw data and the Darwin Core standard, it's time to start cleaning up